Students of Concern

 and to confidentiality of various services (medical, dental, mental health, etc.)

 or events (grades in college).
-Faculty and staff in a variety of areas are bound
+Faculty and staff in a variety of areas are bound to

-of federal and state laws.
+federal and state laws.
 In particular, the Family Educational Rights and Privacy Act (FERPA), restricts the university's ability to give information about students to anyone

 outside the university without the student's written consent.
-You are encouraged
+You are encouraged to

-the entire act.
+entire act.
 In addition to federal law, state laws (La.
 R.S.
 13:3734) regarding confidentiality of records also limit the ability of licensed professionals

 in certain occupations from disclosing information without written consent by the

 client receiving services (both outside and within the university).

 How the University Can Act With a Distressed Student or a Student of Concern?

 While it might seem that the information provided above suggests there is little that